vizui/designpatterns/docs/content/patterns/components/forms.md

 [pattern]
 ### Form validation

-There are two types of form validation, often used together.
+There are two main types of form validation, often used together.

-- __Inline level__: Validation errors appear directly below the field with errors (e.g., `This field is required.`)
+- __Field level__: Validation errors appear directly below the field with errors (e.g., `This field is required.`)
 - __Form level__: Validation errors appear at the top or bottom of the form (e.g., `The email or password you entered is incorrect.`, and `Please fix the 3 errors.`)

+For input fields that are cramped, you may need to resort to using a popover error message.

 __Do__
 - Scroll to and focus the first field with an error when the submit button is pressed.